AntiO2/pixels-benchmark/README.md

 ---

-This repository is based on the [HyBench](https://github.com/Rucchao/HyBench-2024) benchmark and draws inspiration from the [HATtrick](https://github.com/UWHustle/HATtrick) approach.
+This repository is derived from the [HyBench](https://github.com/Rucchao/HyBench-2024) benchmark and draws inspiration from the [HATtrick](https://github.com/UWHustle/HATtrick) approach.